 While sadly Malin’s is no longer around, we still have so many great local places to choose from.
 So much so, it’s easy to flounder on a Friday night when you’re in need of a fishy fix.
 That’s why we’ve rounded up the best fish and chip shops in town.

 Greedy Fish and Chips

-Opening in October 2019, this Globe Town establishment with its newspaper-covered interior sits opposite Peckover Butchers.
+This Globe Town establishment with its newspaper-covered interior sits opposite Peckover Butchers.
 The shop’s co-owner, Ali Yukselir is no stranger to the business, bringing 30 years of experience to the game – he previously opened a chippie in Bethnal Green which has been going since the 90s.

 Greedy’s menu includes an impressive array of fish, from ultimate classics such as cod, hake and haddock, to the more unusual: battered mussels and wholetail scampi.
 If deep fried fish isn’t your favourite, they also have a grilled fish section on their menu, including salmon and king prawns – all reasonably priced.

 What makes Greedy’s special is how they prepare their skinless fish, which uses groundnut oil and halloumi butter.
 For those looking to spice up their chip orders, you can choose between normal, sweet potato or halloumi chips, with the option to add gravy on top.

 For vegetarians, they sell jamaican patties, veggie burgers and vegetable sausages.

 BEST FOR: grilled fish